CambridgeEngineering/PartIA-Computing-Michaelmas/README.md

 http://nbviewer.jupyter.org/github/CambridgeEngineering/PartIA-Computing-Michaelmas/tree/master/

+Start with the notebook [Part IA Michaelmas Term computing.ipynb](00 Part IA Michaelmas Term computing.ipynb).

 Copies of the notebooks are posted to the Microsoft Azure cloud
 service:

 https://notebooks.azure.com/library/CUED-IA-Computing-Michaelmas

 On the Azure service, notebooks can be executed and modified.
 The notebooks are developed using Python 3.